-ProDiver and the DI-DiveLine Hostname dialog box opens.
+The Select DiveLine Server dialog box opens.

 - 3. Enter the server name.
 For example, jsmith-001:2131. - 4.
 Click OK.

 5. If this is the first time you are opening a client after the server install in which you created a self-signed certificate, the client opens the Verify Certificate dialog box asking you to verify and accept the certificate presented to the server.